Skip to content

 With an early decision acceptance rate of 14%, applicants may see a slight boost by applying early.
 But be careful.
 CMU’s early decision is binding, meaning if you’re admitted, you’re expected to enroll — regardless of financial aid.

 If CMU is your clear first choice, and you’ve done your research on cost, an early decision can help signal commitment.
-But the admitted advantage is modest, and applying early with a weak profile won’t help.
+But applying early with a weak profile won’t help.

 Are SAT and ACT Scores Important for CMU?

-Even when tests are optional, strong scores still help.
-At a school where most admitted students submit 1500+ SAT scores, not sending scores can leave a gap, unless your GPA and coursework are flawless.
+Even when tests are optional or flexible, strong scores still help.
+At a school where most admitted students submit 1490+ SAT scores, not sending scores can leave a gap, unless your GPA and coursework are flawless.

-If your test scores are at or above the 75th percentile, send them.
-If they’re low, focus on everything else, but know that other applicants may still be submitting near-perfect numbers.
+The bottom line?
+If you’re applying to the School of Computer Science, you must submit scores.
+For other colleges, submit if your scores are at or above the 75th percentile (around 1560 SAT or 36 ACT).
+If they’re low, focus on everything else — but know that other applicants may still be submitting near-perfect numbers.

 What CMU Looks For in a Student